 The qualifying race day happens annually the day before the final race.
 This is the day when there is an opportunity to witness the battles for the best places on Sunday's starting grid.

 It is also an opportunity to see teams such as GP2, BMW and Porsche Supercar race.
 These are known as the 'support races'.

-Anybody who is unconvinced of the merits of attending the Qualifying Races should read Formula 1 expert, Paul Yates' review of the Qualifying Races in 2008:
+Anybody who is unconvinced of the merits of attending the Qualifying Races should read Formula 1 expert, Paul Yates' review of one nailbiting qualifying race.

-"This year I chose to watch the Formula One Barcelona Grand Prix qualifying on TV rather than go to the Circuit de Catalunya.
-I won't go into the reasons but what a mistake!
+"This year I chose to watch the Formula One Barcelona GP qualifying on TV rather than go to the Circuit de Barcelona-Catalunya.
+I won't go into the reasons, but what a mistake!
 I've explained before how the atmosphere in Barcelona is one long party ever since Spanish hero Fernando Alonso blasted onto the scene and I really should have known better than to think it might be flat because of the chances of Fernando doing well were predicted to be so slim.

-So here we are in at the Circuit de Catalunya on home turf with the all but deified star driver in a less than competitive car, not much to shout about, right?..........
-WRONG!
+So here we are in at the Circuit de Barcelona-Catalunya on home turf with the all but deified star driver in a less than competitive car, not much to shout about, right?
+Actually wrong!

 If there's anything that proves that the home ground and the local support is worth an extra tenth or two then this is it.
-Alonso finally ended up second to an incredible last ditch effort from Kimi Raikonen and after the final flag everyone said it was just for the crowds and that he was running on low tanks and would make an early stop in the race but Sunday proved that he was clearly competitive.
+Alonso finally ended up second to an incredible last-ditch effort from Kimi Raikkonen, and after the final flag everyone said it was just for the crowds and that he was running on low tanks and would make an early stop in the race, but Sunday proved that he was clearly competitive.

 Grand Prix Tickets